dcastares/dcastares.github.io/_posts/2022-06-14-Detect-objects-under-the-mouse-position-in-2D.md

 <h2>The Code</h2>

-So the code to detect our object on click that might be something like this:
+So the code to detect our object on click might be something like this:

 ```csharp
 if (Input.GetMouseButtonDown(0))